 Attracting new customers and building a client base are both expensive hobbies.
-In fact, client acquisition costs 5 times more than client retention.
+In fact, client acquisition costs five times more than client retention.
 And not just that — the chances of selling your product or service to a new customer are significantly lower compared to selling them to an existing one.
 That makes the importance of customer loyalty even greater.
-With that in mind, today we’re sharing 7 tips to build and maintain a loyal client base so that your business stays strong and competitive.
+With that in mind, today, we’re sharing 7 tips to build and maintain a loyal client base so that your business stays strong and competitive.

 Show the human side of your company

 Building a client base starts with forming an honest relationship with your clients.
 Being open about where you come from accomplishes a deeper emotional connection and sets the foundation for winning your clients’ trust.

 Help clients realize that your company is much more than a logo and a catchy tagline.
 Don’t be afraid to share your success story with them.
 Create a dedicated page on your small business website where you briefly talk about the struggle, the dreams, and the vision behind your company.
 Introduce them to your employees and share an interesting or fun fact about them.
 Small details like that will help you build an approachable and friendly company image.

 Communication is key in every personal or professional context.
 Clients need to leave feedback or request technical support with no fuss.
 Stay active on Facebook, Instagram, or wherever it’s easier for clients to reach you.
 If you’re in the hospitality sector, for example, you need to check TripAdvisor, Expedia, and other related sites to respond to feedback.
 Make sure you reply to each and every one of your clients’ comments.